Demystifying FedRAMP - Part 4 - Who is allowed to work on the system or access SSP documentation? What about non-US Persons / non-US Citizens?

 Today we will address questions around handling and security of the FedRAMP System Security Plan (SSP) and related documentation, as well as who is allowed access to components within the system boundary.
 This includes that ever pervasive question, “can non-US Persons / non-US Citizens work on / in a FedRAMP cloud?”

 What about US Citizens / US Persons?

 Regarding the citizenship question, the FedRAMP PMO has clarified that there is no overall Federal requirement about citizenship.
 They did warn however, that the decision to use non-US personnel to support the system may limit the market reach of the cloud service.
-The following excerpt is from FedRAMP Tips and Cues, pg 32:

 The theme here is the same as what we discussed in part 2 of this series.
 It is up to the cloud provider to provide a cloud offering that meets the security and functional requirements of its target market.
 In some cases, a cloud provider may want to have several versions of its cloud service, hosted in enclaves that support the requirements of different federal market segments.
 With all of this in mind, it is instructive to look to the industry to see what other CSPs are doing in this regard.
 We will look at the largest IaaS and SaaS providers, Amazon Web Services (AWS) and Office365 respectively.

 From the AWS GovCloud FAQ, we can see that AWS GovCloud was built for the express purpose of hosting environments with high security requirements and restrictions to US Persons only including those who need to comply with International Traffic in Arms Regulations (ITAR).

 AWS also has a FedRAMP P-ATO for AWS East/West to support customers who have moderate-level systems and do not require these restrictions.